jtschichold/mm-cloud-services-endpoints-test/README.md

 *THIS IS STILL AN EXPERIMENT!!
 DO NOT USE THIS REPO IN PRODUCTION!!!*

+You can read more about this repo here: https://medium.com/palo-alto-networks-developer-blog/continuous-scraping-of-cloud-services-endpoints-978920fd27ca

 This repo is using Github Actions to automatically mine Cloud Services IP Ranges/Endpoints and translate the results in a format consumable by network security devices.
 See [https://github.com/alex/nyt-2020-election-scraper](https://github.com/alex/nyt-2020-election-scraper) for more details about this technique.